Town and Country Planning (Use Classes) Order 1987: Schedule of the UCO 1987 (the "Use Classes")

 The Schedule of the UCO 1987 specifies the Use Classes for which planning permission is not required for a building or other land to change from one use within that class to another use within that same class.

 The following table shows the Use Classes in relation to England in their "revised" form, as summarised on the Planning Portal website.
 References have been added to indicate those Use Classes that are different in relation to Wales.
-This table also shows the permitted changes of use (in relation to England) from Schedule 2 Part 3 of the Town and Country Planning (General Permitted Development) (England) Order 2015 (note: some of these permitted changes of use require an application for prior approval to be submitted to the local planning authority).
+This table also shows the permitted changes of use (in relation to England) from schedule 2 part 3 of the Town and Country Planning (General Permitted Development) (England) Order 2015 (SI 2015/596) (note: some of these permitted changes of use require an application for prior approval to be submitted to the local planning authority).